-In this post: One of the things I’m most often asked about is wall color ideas.
+In this post: Are you looking for wall color ideas for an updated light and bright home?
 Here are the soft and pretty paint colors I’ve chosen for our home.⇒

 Wall Color Ideas

 I took a lot of time initially selecting my paint colors for each room, gathering swatches of much of what’s available in a variety of paint lines.
 I’m quite decisive when it comes to color and I never bothered with samples or painting sections of walls.
 I was happy with what I opted for the first time around and I only made changes a few years later when I decided to refine the overall style of my decor.